Field lacrosse

-Field lacrosse is a full contact outdoor men's sport played with ten players on each team.
+Field lacrosse is a full contact outdoor sport played with two opposing teams of 10 players each.
 The sport originated among Native Americans, and the modern rules of field lacrosse were initially codified by Canadian William George Beers in 1867.
 Field lacrosse is one of three major versions of lacrosse played internationally.
 The rules of men's lacrosse differ significantly from women's field lacrosse (established in the 1890s).
 The two are often considered to be different sports with a common root.
-Another version, box lacrosse (originated in the 1930s) is also played under different rules.
+An outdoor six-a-side version, lacrosse sixes, was established in 2021 and features six players per team, reduced field size, and shorter duration to be conducive for daily tournament play.
+Another version, indoor box lacrosse (originated in the 1930s), is also played under different rules.

 The object of the game is to use a lacrosse stick, or crosse, to catch, carry, and pass a solid rubber ball in an effort to score by shooting the ball into the opponent's goal.
 The triangular head of the lacrosse stick has a loose net strung into it that allows the player to hold the lacrosse ball.
 In addition to the lacrosse stick, players are required to wear a certain amount of protective equipment.
 Defensively the object is to keep the opposing team from scoring and to dispossess them of the ball through the use of stick checking and body contact.
 The rules limit the number of players in each part of the field.
 It is sometimes referred to as the "fastest sport on two feet".

 Lacrosse is governed internationally by the 62-member World Lacrosse, which sponsors the World Lacrosse Championships once every four years.
-A former Olympic sport, attempts to reinstate it to the Olympics have been hampered by insufficient international participation and the lack of standard rules between the men's and women's games.
 Field lacrosse is played professionally in North America by the Premier Lacrosse League.
-It is also played on a high amateur level by the National Collegiate Athletic Association in the United States, the Australian Senior Lacrosse Championship series, and the Canadian University Field Lacrosse Association.
+It is also played on a high amateur level by the National Collegiate Athletic Association in the United States, the Canadian University Field Lacrosse Association and the Maritime University Field Lacrosse League in Canada, and the Australian Senior Lacrosse Championship series in Australia.